 I signed up for direct deposit this semester.
 Do I have to sign up again next semester?

 No, a direct deposit authorization form remains in effect as long as you are in school.
-Just remember that if your checking account information changes or you have closed the account, you need to let us know as soon as possible so your direct deposit account can be updated.
+Just remember that if your checking account information changes or you have closed the account, it is the student's responsibility to update the banking information in WINGSPAN.